dazcona/github/README.md

 6. [Sign2Text](https://github.com/dazcona/sign2text): Deep Learning and Computer Vision Sign Language real-time Translator to English using Drone technologies.
 Competed at 2018 Intel Atrovate AI Hackathon
 7. [Canary AI](https://github.com/dazcona/eduhack): ChatBot for miners that uses Computer Vision, AI & Data Analytics to achieve a zero-harm workplace. **Runners up** at Trinity Learnovate's Digital Education Hack organised by the European Commission
 8. [Hack the Crash](https://github.com/dazcona/hackthecrash): Machine Learning pipeline to predict accident severity and a ChatBot that provides bite-sized advice to drivers. **Winners** at at HackUPC 2019 for McKinsey & Company's challenge in Barcelona

+## Tools & APIs

+1. [bibtex.online](http://bibtex.online/): Convert your BibTeX bibliographies into text on the fly!
+2. [InclusiveAI](http://inclusiveai.ml/): Deep Learning technology to unbias recruiting.
+We developed tools to remove biases in recruitment such us scrubbing any kind of personal information from resumes.
+We apply the latest Computer Vision techniques to remove gender, race and age from pictures and Natural Language Processing techniques to remove personal details.

 ## Boilerplates